feldroop/crates-io-saca-benchmark/README.md

 Only for texts of length between $2^{31}$ (~2.1G) and $2^{32} -1$ (~4.2G) for which indices don't fit into an `i32`, [`psacak`] might be a more memory efficient solution.

 The library [`sufr`] adds the useful capability to construct a suffix array in a file, with a very low memory footprint.
-Unlike [`libsais`], the algorithm of [`sufr`] is CPU bound and could be sped up further using more threads (in terms of wall time).
+Unlike [`libsais`], the algorithm of [`sufr`] is CPU bound and could be sped up further (in terms of wall time) using more threads.

 <img src="plot/plot.svg" />